Portland Thorns FC: Flash/Courage

 On the pitch, some of the league's highest-stakes matches were contested between the Thorns and Western New York Flash, who were relocated in 2017 to become the North Carolina Courage.
 The Thorns and Flash/Courage have met in more NWSL tournament knockout matches than any other combination of NWSL teams, including the 2013, 2017, and 2018 championship matches, 2016 playoff semifinals, and 2020 Challenge Cup quarter-finals.
 The August 11, 2019, match between Portland and North Carolina set a league attendance record (25,218).

-The Flash won the 2013 NWSL Shield by goal-differential tiebreak in a three-team tie for first place that included Portland.
+The Flash won the 2013 NWSL Shield by goal-difference tiebreak in a three-team tie for first place that included Portland.
 The Flash hosted the 2013 championship match, but the Thorns defeated Western New York 2–0.
 The teams featured rival national team forwards Abby Wambach, the United States player who at the time led all players in international goalscoring playing for the Flash, and Christine Sinclair, the Canadian who would eventually eclipse Wambach's record.

 In the 2016 semifinals, the Thorns were the shield winners and the Flash were the lower seed, and the match was the first home playoff game for Portland.
-But the Flash — who had hired former Thorns head coach Paul Riley at the start of the season — defeated Portland after extra time in a 4–3 match that featured three goals after the 90th minute.
+But the Flash, who had hired former Thorns head coach Paul Riley at the start of the season, defeated Portland after extra time in a 4–3, highly physical match that featured three goals after the 90th minute.
 Riley was ejected from the match in the first half for arguing with officials after Christine Sinclair scored the first equalizing goal.
 The Thorns won their revenge in the 2017 championship match, defeating the Courage 1–0 after a match that Thorns defender Meghan Klingenberg called "the ugliest soccer game I have ever played in" and featured tackles on United States national teammates and opposing club players Taylor Smith and Tobin Heath that both attempted to play through but would rule both players out of national team camp in the following weeks.